NEW JERSEY DEPARTMENT OF ENVIRONMENTAL PROTECTION|

 Knowledge and Skills

-" Excellent interpersonal and collaboration skills - including the ability to accept direction and constructive feedback
+" Excellent interpersonal skills including the ability to accept direction and constructive criticism

-" Flexibility to adjust hours to meet deadlines and needs of the department/organization, including availability to work occasional evenings and weekends.
+" Flexibility to adjust hours to meet the special needs of the program and organization.

 Starting Date: Immediate